-With nearly 48,000 members, the AMA-MSS provides student members with a powerful, unified voice on issues of importance to medical students.
+With over 49,000 members, the AMA-MSS provides student members with a powerful, unified voice on issues of importance to medical students.
 With a focus on student-issues and the U.S. medical education system, the MSS provides students an avenue to voice concerns, analyze issues, and advocate for change.

 The Balanced Budget Act of 1997 capped the number of resident physicians each teaching hospital could claim for reimbursement under Medicare.
 Since Medicare does not reimburse teaching hospitals for training residents beyond the capped number of GME slots, core GME training programs have experienced minimum growth.